blindnet-io/product-management/refs/schemas/priv/RFC-PRIV.md

 | Property | Expected cardinality | Expected values |
 | --------------- | ------ | -------------------- |
 | `data-subject` |  1-* | [Data Subject Identities](#decentralized-identity-of-data-subjects) each containing one `dsid` and one `dsid-schema`|

+A Privacy Request is made by one and only one Data Subject.

 A System MAY have multiple ways to identify the Data Subject, especially when data about them came from some other System that uses different identifiers.